advatar/CareKitSample-ParseCareKit/README.md

 2. `cd parse-postgres`
 3.  `docker-compose -f docker-compose.hipaa.yml up` - this will take a couple of minutes to setup as it needs to initialize postgres, but as soon as you see `parse-server running on port 1337.`, it's ready to go.
 See [here](https://github.com/netreconlab/parse-postgres#getting-started) for details.

-## Clone this repo to ger the modified OCKSample app.
+## Clone this repo to get the modified OCKSample app.

 1. Fork [CareKitSample-ParseCareKit](https://github.com/netreconlab/ParseCareKit)
 2. Open `OCKSample.xcworkspace` in Xcode